resourceguru/api-docs/sections/authentication.md

 **2** - Configure your OAuth2 library to use the `client_id`, `client_secret` and `redirect_uri` for your app.
 You'll need to configure these URLs as well:

-- `https://api.resourceguruapp.com/oauth/authorize` to request authorization (must be requested with an HTTP POST request).
+- `https://api.resourceguruapp.com/oauth/authorize` to request authorization (must be requested with an HTTP GET request).
 - `https://api.resourceguruapp.com/oauth/token` to retrieve tokens (must be requested with an HTTP POST request).